Posts in "words"

 We were able to attend a talk from one of my favorite comic book artists, Bill Sienkiewicz.
 I’m not an artist, and not being able to draw is worth a lick.
 But I enjoy listening to creative people talk about their passion.
 Sienkiewicz talked with no prepared topics, simply taking questions from the audience.
 It was interesting to hear about his past experiences which help shape his artistic point of view.

-Wondercon was crowded.
+WonderCon was crowded.
 Moving around the first half of the show floor was like swimming through molasses.
-When we got to the middle of the showroom floor we had more opportunity to move a breath more freely.
-Even with all of this, I think I’d like to go to Wondercon next year as well.
+When we got to the middle of the showroom floor we had more opportunity to move and breathe more freely.
+Even with all of this, I think I’d like to go to WonderCon next year as well.

 The above photos were taken on April 1, 2011.